Working with Iterators

 // Now you have an Iterator instead of an array

-This method is useful when you need to ensure that you have an Iterator, regardless of the input data type.
-This can be useful when creating functions that work with different types of iterable data.
+This method is useful when you need to ensure you have an Iterator available, regardless of the input data type.
+This can be helpful when creating functions that work with various types of iterable data.